inputsh/notes/00_books.md

 * `Andrew Hodges` Alan Turing: The Enigma
 * `Carl Sagan, Ann Druyan`  The Varieties of Scientific Experience: A Personal View of the Search for God
 * `Dan Riley` Generation Atheist
+* `Finn Brunton, Helen Nissenbaum` Obfuscation: A User's Guide for Privacy and Protest
 * `George Orwell` 1984
 * `Jim Whitehurst` The Open Organization: Igniting Passion and Performance
+* `Noam Chomsky` Understanding Power
 * `Ray Kurzweil` How to Create a Mind
-* `Finn Brunton, Helen Nissenbaum` Obfuscation: A User's Guide for Privacy and Protest